StephanPythonGod/StephanPythonGod/README.md

 👋 Hi, I’m Stephan aka.
 PythonGod
 👀 I’m interested in Innovation, Entrepreneurship and great Ideas
-🌱 I’m currently learning about Robots, Web 3.0 and how to build Terminator like AIs by using exisitng libaries
+🌱 I’m currently learning about Robots, Web 3.0 and how to build Terminator like AIs by using prexisitng libaries
 💞️ I’m looking to collaborate on interesting Projects.

 <!---